[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 Over time, subscribers may become inactive.
 But before writing them off completely, try to re-engage them and encourage them to return.
 This is where re-engagement emails play an important role – and email automation makes it easy to send them.
 All you have to do is set up a re-engagement campaign in your automation platform with a start trigger and a predetermined amount of time.
 The trigger is set off once someone stops engaging with your email content after the time has elapsed.

 With re-engagement or “win-back” emails, showcase new products, offer discounts and smart recommendations, send event invites, or send updates about shipping and returns policies.
 Another good re-engagement strategy is to first send a sales notification and then follow up with a special discount.
-All these ideas can win customers back and encourage them to keep your brand top of mind.
+All these email automation ideas ideas can win customers back and encourage them to keep your brand top of mind.
 Plus you can give them the chance to continue the conversation with you without being overly pushy.

 Email Automation Tools: Key Features and Our Top 5 Recommendations

-There are plenty of email automation tools out there.
+There are plenty of email marketing automation tools out there.
 Which one you choose may be determined by a number of factors such as your:

 - Audience type, size and demographics